SURE945/systemc_train/README.md

 ||notempty.signal|not_empty.write(true)|

 12. implement a fifo in model, this fifo uses the concept of semaphore, 11_fifo the fifo is a model

+13. implement a round-robin arbiter, the core is a increasing pointer.